Exscientia/molflux/docs/source/pages/modelzoo/uncertainty.md

 ### Quick example - CatBoost Models

-The typical example for a model with implemented uncertainty methods is a CatBoost Model.
+A typical example for a model with implemented uncertainty methods is the CatBoost Model.
+This model architecture can return both a mean and standard deviation prediction.
-Gaussian processes are distributions over functions such that predictions can be characterized by a mean and covariance.

 In the example below, we will train and predict using a CatBoost, and then use some of the functions defined above to get a measure of the model uncertainty.